hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 Don't become too attached to the names of the individual layers in Cohn's test pyramid.
 In fact they can be quite misleading: _service test_ is a term that is hard to capture (Cohn himself talks about the observation that [a lot of developers completely ignore this layer](https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid)).
 In the advent of modern single page application frameworks like react, angular, vue and the legions of others it becomes apparent that _UI tests_ don't have to be on the highest level of your pyramid -- you're perfectly able to unit test your UI in all of these frameworks.

-Given the shortcomings of the original names it's totally okay to come up with other names for your test layers.
-Virtually every team I've worked with came up with different names for _service tests_ and _UI tests_ and that's fine as long as you keep it consistent within your codebase and your team's discussions.
-To make this more clear, I'll suggest names and give examples of the test types I discovered to be helpful when testing microservices.
+Given the shortcomings of the original names it's totally okay to come up with other names for your test layers, as long as you keep it consistent within your codebase and your team's discussions.

 ## Types of Tests
 While the test pyramid suggests that you'll have three different types of tests (_unit tests_, _service tests_ and _UI tests_) I need to disappoint you.
 Your reality will look a little more diverse.
 Lets keep Cohn's test pyramid in mind for its good things (use test layers with different granularity, make sure they're differently sized) and find out what types of tests we need for an effective test suite.